2Yrยท

 ๐‰๐š ๐ฌ๐œ๐ก๐จ๐ง, ๐š๐›๐ž๐ซ ๐ฆ๐ž๐ข๐ง ๐ˆ๐ง๐ฏ๐ž๐ฌ๐ญ๐ฆ๐ž๐ง๐ญ ๐ข๐ฌ๐ญ ๐ฃ๐ž๐ญ๐ณ๐ญ ๐ฌ๐จ ๐ฌ๐ญ๐š๐ซ๐ค ๐ ๐ž๐Ÿ๐š๐ฅ๐ฅ๐ž๐ง, ๐๐š๐ฌ ๐ฐ๐ข๐ซ๐ ๐ฌ๐ข๐œ๐ก ๐ฌ๐œ๐ก๐จ๐ง ๐ฐ๐ข๐ž๐๐ž๐ซ ๐ž๐ซ๐ก๐จ๐ฅ๐ž๐ง. ๐–๐š๐ซ๐ฎ๐ฆ ๐ง๐ข๐œ๐ก๐ญ ๐ง๐จ๐œ๐ก ๐ฆ๐ข๐ญ ๐๐ž๐ฆ ๐•๐ž๐ซ๐ค๐š๐ฎ๐Ÿ ๐ฐ๐š๐ซ๐ญ๐ž๐ง, ๐›๐ข๐ฌ ๐ข๐œ๐ก ๐ฐ๐ข๐ž๐๐ž๐ซ ๐ข๐ฆ ๐๐ฅ๐ฎ๐ฌ ๐›๐ข๐ง?

-๐๐ฅรถ๐๐ฌ๐ข๐ง๐ง! ๐ˆ๐œ๐ก ๐›๐ข๐ง ๐ฆ๐ข๐ซ ๐š๐ฎ๐Ÿ๐ ๐ซ๐ฎ๐ง๐ [insert any reason here] ๐ฌ๐ข๐œ๐ก๐ž๐ซ, ๐๐š๐ฌ๐ฌ ๐€ ๐ค๐ฎ๐ซ๐ณ๐Ÿ๐ซ๐ข๐ฌ๐ญ๐ข๐ ๐ฌ๐ญรค๐ซ๐ค๐ž๐ซ ๐š๐ฅ๐ฌ ๐ ๐ฌ๐ญ๐ž๐ข๐ ๐ž๐ง ๐ฐ๐ข๐ซ๐. ๐„๐ง๐ญ๐ฌ๐ฉ๐ซ๐ž๐œ๐ก๐ž๐ง๐ ๐ฐ๐š๐ซ๐ญ๐ž ๐ข๐œ๐ก ๐š๐ฎ๐œ๐ก ๐ง๐จ๐œ๐ก ๐ฆ๐ข๐ญ ๐๐ž๐ฆ ๐”๐ฆ๐ฌ๐œ๐ก๐ข๐œ๐ก๐ญ๐ž๐ง.
+๐๐ฅรถ๐๐ฌ๐ข๐ง๐ง๐ง! ๐ˆ๐œ๐ก ๐›๐ข๐ง๐ง ๐ฆ๐ข๐ซ ๐š๐ฎ๐Ÿ๐ ๐ซ๐ฎ๐ง๐ [insert any reason here] ๐ฌ๐ข๐œ๐ก๐ž๐ซ, ๐๐š๐ฌ๐ฌ ๐€ ๐ค๐ฎ๐ซ๐ณ๐Ÿ๐ซ๐ข๐ฌ๐ญ๐ข๐ ๐ฌ๐ญรค๐ซ๐ค๐ž๐ซ ๐š๐ฅ๐ฌ ๐ ๐ฌ๐ญ๐ž๐ข๐ ๐ž๐ง ๐ฐ๐ข๐ซ๐. ๐„๐ง๐ญ๐ฌ๐ฉ๐ซ๐ž๐œ๐ก๐ž๐ง๐ ๐ฐ๐š๐ซ๐ญ๐ž ๐ข๐œ๐ก ๐š๐ฎ๐œ๐ก ๐ง๐จ๐œ๐ก ๐ฆ๐ข๐ญ ๐๐ž๐ฆ ๐”๐ฆ๐ฌ๐œ๐ก๐ข๐œ๐ก๐ญ๐ž๐ง.

 ๐ˆ๐œ๐ก ๐›๐ข๐ง ๐ง๐จ๐œ๐ก ๐ง๐ข๐œ๐ก๐ญ รผ๐›๐ž๐ซ๐ณ๐ž๐ฎ๐ ๐ญ. ๐‡๐š๐ฌ๐ญ ๐๐ฎ ๐ž๐ข๐ง ๐ฉ๐š๐š๐ซ ๐‘๐ž๐œ๐ก๐ž๐ง๐›๐ž๐ข๐ฌ๐ฉ๐ข๐ž๐ฅ๐ž?

-๐’๐ณ๐ž๐ง๐š๐ซ๐ข๐จ ๐Ÿ: You wait until you are in the profit zone with A (115 Euro, to also recoup the fees) and then shift into B. A actually rises to the desired 115 euros by 01/12.
-So you sell A for 115 Euro, still have to pay taxes on the 5 Euro profit and get about 113.75 Euro.
-Since B, according to your investment theory, rises stronger, B has a value of 120 Euro at this time.
-You buy about 0.948 B from your 113.75 euros.
+๐’๐ณ๐ž๐ง๐š๐š๐ซ๐ข๐จ ๐Ÿ: You wait until you are in the profit zone with A (115 euros to recoup the fees) and then switch to B. A actually rises to the desired 115 euros by 01.12.
+So you sell A for 115 euros, have to pay tax on the 5 euros profit and receive approx. 113.75 euros.
+As B increases more according to your investment theory, B has a value of 120 euros at this point.
+You buy approximately 0.948 B from your 113.75 euros.

-๐’๐ณ๐ž๐ง๐š๐ซ๐ข๐จ ๐Ÿ: Again, you want to sell A for 115 Euros and then shift into B. However, A does not perform as you had hoped.
+๐’๐ณ๐ž๐ง๐š๐ซ๐ข๐จ ๐Ÿ: Here, too, you want to sell A for 115 euros and then switch to B. However, A does not perform as you had hoped.
 On the contrary.
 On 01.12., the price of A is only 95 euros.
-Since B has risen to 120 euros in the meantime, you get nervous and switch at a loss.
-You do not have to pay any taxes and receive just 0.792 B for your 95 euros.
+As B has now risen to 120 euros, you get nervous and switch to B at a loss.
+You don't have to pay any tax and receive just 0.792 B for your 95 euros.

-๐’๐ณ๐ž๐ง๐š๐ซ๐ข๐จ ๐Ÿ‘: You sell A immediately and shift into B. You do not have to pay taxes.
-Since you are in the minus, you do not have to pay taxes and you also receive exactly 1 B for your 100 euros.
-On 01.12. you don't care about the price of A, the price of B is at the same time 120 Euro and you still have exactly 1 B.
+๐’๐ณ๐ž๐ง๐š๐ซ๐ข๐จ ๐Ÿ‘: You sell A immediately and switch to B. As you are in the red, you do not have to pay taxes and receive exactly 1 B for your 100 euros.
+On 01.12. you don't care about the price of A, the price of B is 120 euros at the same time and you still have exactly 1 B.

 ๐’๐ณ๐ž๐ง๐š๐ซ๐ข๐จ ๐Ÿ’: You sell A for 115 euros.
-Even though B has a better return in the medium term, you catch a good moment and can buy B for 114.50 euros.
-Since taxes are due on your 5 euro profit, you receive 113.75 euros and buy 0.993 B from it.
+Even if B achieves a better return in the medium term, you catch a good time and can buy B for 114.50 euros.
+As tax is due on your 5 euro profit, you receive 113.75 euro and buy B for 0.993 euro.

 ๐”๐ง๐ ๐ฐ๐š๐ฌ ๐ข๐ฌ๐ญ, ๐ฐ๐ž๐ง๐ง ๐€ ๐๐จ๐œ๐ก ๐ฌ๐ญรค๐ซ๐ค๐ž๐ซ ๐š๐ฅ๐ฌ ๐ ๐ฌ๐ญ๐ž๐ข๐ ๐ญ?